Rhyodacite

 Rhyodacite is a volcanic rock intermediate in composition between dacite and rhyolite.
 It is the extrusive equivalent of those plutonic rocks that are intermediate in composition between monzogranite and granodiorite.
 Rhyodacites form from rapid cooling of lava relatively rich in silica and low in alkali metal oxides.
+It is no longer an official rock type, though the term can still be seen being used in older resources.